1995parham/dotfiles/README.md

 I have the following systems with [starship naming](https://namingschemes.com/Starships) as follows:

 - [`pegasus`](<https://en.wikipedia.org/wiki/Pegasus_(Battlestar_Galactica)>): Lenovo Y9000K 2022 Gaming Laptop
   which is huge and always stays at home.
-Last `Archlinux` installation happened on 15 Jan 2024 using `archlinux-2024.01.01-x86_64.iso`. ✅
+The last `Archlinux` installation happened on 15 Jan 2024 using `archlinux-2024.01.01-x86_64.iso`. ✅

   |    Type    |                  Value                  |